issabaddour/e-commerc-uservices-based/README.md

 Using Amazon EC2 service, we created a cluster of servers inside the VPC (virtual private cloud); this cluster contains seven nodes (1 master and 6 slaves).
 Deploying on cluster instead of single server gives the system high availability and reliability.

 ## Building Docker images (containerizing the components)
 In real world scenario, each service could have its own developing team due to the loose coupling feature of microservices architecture.
 In the application, all services have been developed separately using different technology.
-Table 6.5 shows each service and its respective technologies.

 We need Docker file for each service in order to bundle it in a single Docker image.
 Each database need to run separately from its service, hence it will run in different container and it is not part of the service image.
-Table 6.6 shows each service and its docker image name.

 After building container image for each service, we pushed them into Docker Hub repositories in my account that is why all images name starts with issabaddour (account id).
-Figure 6.4 shows docker container images pushed on Docker Hub

 ## Deploying the application
 We used Kubernetes to deploy and manage the services.
 In Kubernetes, we use files written in YAML language to set our desired configuration on the cluster and all the resources needed in order to run the application properly.
 Hence, for each deployment, service, feature etc. we have a YAML file that describe and configure that part of the application.
 The next section shows what resources needed in the application and their respective YAML files.